Publications

 After the heating cycles have subsided, compost usually is piled for storage while awaiting field applications.
 This month long or longer process is known as curing.
 Applying immature compost can cause issues that include malodors, insect swarms, nitrogen immobilization and phytotoxicity (Mathur et al., 1993; Francou et al, 2005; Steger et al., 2007).

-Compost maturity is strongly related to microbial activity during the composting process.
+Compost maturity is strongly related to microbial activities during the composting process.
 Producers have many options to assess compost maturity.
-Options include sending samples to laboratories, checking pile temperatures to ensure that the pile is near the ambient temperature and kits that give colormetric readings of carbon dioxide and ammonia emissions.
+Options include sending samples to laboratories, checking pile temperatures to ensure that the pile is near the ambient temperature (Figure 3) and kits that give colormetric readings of carbon dioxide and ammonia emissions.

 Nutrient Management of Compost